- HOW NATURAL POZZOLANS IMPROVE CONCRETE

 The Natural Pozzolan Association (NPA) represents the interests of natural pozzolan producers and end users across a broad spectrum of industry.
 Natural pozzolan is used in cements, grouts, ready mixed concretes, and downhole slurries around the world.
 The growth in this industry has been on an exponential path for the last few years and continues to expand at a rapid pace.
-Somewhere around 500,000 tons of new production capacity will be brought on line in 2018 alone (just in North America), with another 500,000 tons scheduled to come online in 2019.
-A new era of enhanced, high quality, chemical resistant concrete is just beginning.
+Current production capacity is one million tons per year (2021).
+Another million tons of capacity is coming online in 2022, providing a total of 2mt/yr by early 2022.
+A new era of enhanced, high quality, chemical resistant concrete has begun.

 VISION: Establishing Natural Pozzolan as a key ingredient in concrete that is industry accepted and approved by regulatory bodies.